AbhishekMaity001/Django-Rest-Framework/README.md

 Step-12 : Create a new view to add Items from the UI (there are many methods)
-          Here we will do it via the Serializer class add a new function addItem(request) and add a decorator to it with POST
+          Here we will do it via the Serializer class Go and add a addItem(request) function in the api-->views.py file Add a new function addItem(request) and add a decorator to it with POST

 Step-13 : Create a new url endpoint of this view inside the api --> urls.py
           path('add/', views.addItem),